Species account by Jeannine Miesle ... Additional information added by Avianweb

 The nesting chamber can measure as much as 8-12 inches wide and 6-7 inches high.
 There, they lay their eggs and raise their chicks.
 The number of these white, glossy eggs depends on the species.
 The larger and smaller species may lay only two eggs per clutch, whereas intermediate species may lay as many as10 eggs.
 The average clutch contains three to six eggs, and both parents incubate the eggs.

-The chicks grow quickly.
-After hatching, they are altricial and require feeding by the parents, who bring the food into the nesting chamber.
+The chicks grow quickly, but initially are altricial (relatively immobile, lack down and are completely helpless).
+They require feeding by the parents, who bring the food into the nesting chamber.
 But soon the chicks are able to travel toward the entrance of the tunnel where they encounter the adults and wait to be fed.
-Eventually, they are fed on a perch near the entrance.
+Eventually, they young are fed on a perch near the entrance.
 Fledging can last a few days to a few weeks.
-After that, the chicks will be on their own and will feed themselves.
+After that, they will be on their own and will feed themselves.

 Kingfishers are highly territorial birds.
 They will locate a prime area based on food sources, desirable perching trees and safe roosting sites.
 Like most birds, they will search for their food in the mornings and evenings.
 If the weather is cooler, they will also hunt for food during mid-day.
 Kingfishers utilize a variety of vocalizations.
 These calls are used to drive other birds from their region and to communicate with their mates and chicks.
 These calls have been described as shrieks, screams, clicks, whistles, chuckles, rattles, and chirps.